Vizlegal: Rise of machine-readable laws and court judgments

 Many government-built websites that publish court judgments are available.
 Unfortunately, they are usually poorly designed with little or no thought given to the users who must access them every day.
 They often have non-existent or sloppily implemented user interfaces.
 This usually goes with not providing an open data source - it’s basically “publish some HTML and move on”.

-Scrapinghub provides the most comprehensive services for gathering this raw unstructured information into our API, which serves our web application and which in turn serves our customers.
-Scrapinghub grabs this information and converts it into data.
+Zyte provides the most comprehensive services for gathering this raw unstructured information into our API, which serves our web application and which in turn serves our customers.
+Zyte grabs this information and converts it into data.
 We then use this data to build our own platform and analytics.

 We believe in making laws and judgments machine-readable because we can’t imagine a future of humanity that hasn’t done this (and we also believe in a future of law-abiding robots).